Do you want to automatically log out idle users in WordPress?

-Below the message field, you will find more plugin options to change logout functionality.
-The default settings would work for most websites, but you can change them if you want.
+Below the message field, you will find more plugin options to change the logout functionality.
+The default settings will work for most websites, but you can change them if you want.

-After you have reviewed and changed settings, don’t forget to click on the ‘Save settings’ button to store your changes.
+After you have reviewed and changed your settings, don’t forget to click on the ‘Save Changes’ button to store them.

 If you want to set timeout rules based on user roles and capabilities, then you can do so under the ‘Advanced Management’ tab on the plugin’s settings page.

-First, you need to select the user roles that you want to set up differently than global settings.
-After that, you will be able to select timeout in minutes, redirects, or even disable timeout settings for that user role.
+First, you need to select the user roles that you want to set up differently from the global settings.
+After that, you will be able to select a different timeout period and redirect or even disable timeout settings for that user role.

-Once you are satisfied with the settings, click on the ‘Save settings’ button to save your changes.
+Once you are satisfied with the settings, make sure you click the ‘Save Changes’ button.

-To see the plugin in action, you can login to your website and do nothing for the time duration that you have set in plugin settings.
+To see the plugin in action, you can log in to your website and do nothing for the timeout duration in the plugin’s settings.
 After that, you will see a countdown timer popup appear.

-You can click on the continue button to resume working without expiring the session.
+You can click the ‘Continue’ button to resume working without expiring the session.

-Users who don’t click on the continue button will be logged out and they will see the login screen.
+Users who don’t click the ‘Continue’ button will be logged out and will see the login screen.